nighthawkcoders/spring-idea/README.md

 ![Deployable Jar file](assets/target.png)

-# How to deploy Spring on Raspberry Pi
+# How to deploy Spring on Raspberry Pi OS and Ubuntu, prompts are for Rapberry Pi OS, but commands and files should be the same for both
 Java is its own server.
 A Java program runs servlets, aka the Java-enabled web server.
 Servlets work on the server-side.
 Servlets are capable of handling complex requests obtained from web server.
 ![Visual of Web Service](https://github.com/nighthawkcoders/spring-idea/blob/master/assets/javaservlets.png)